lv042/Weather-Wizard/docs/improvement.md

 }
 ```

-It is one of many utility functions that I added to the DBManager and the fiberAPP to make it easier to develop and debug the backend:
+It is one of many utility functions and getters and setters that I added to the DBManager and the fiberAPP to make it easier to develop and debug the backend:

 ```go